HP launches new Chromebooks for enterprise workers stuck at home

 HP Pro c640 Chromebook Enterprise

 The HP Pro c640 Chromebook Enterprise is HP’s thinnest 14-inch business Chromebook.
 It has Intel’s latest 10th Gen processors and can get up to 12 hours of battery life.
 It uses HP Fast Charge, which recharges the battery to 90% in 90 minutes.
-The device is sturdy enough to meet MIL-STD testing for durability and has a backlit keyboard that resists spills up to 350 milliliters of water.
+The device is sturdy enough to meet MIL-STD testing for durability and has a backlit keyboard that resists spills of up to 350 milliliters of water.

-It also has the HP Privacy Camera with integrated shutter to help protect from camera hacks, while an optional integrated fingerprint sensor provides fast access.
-It works with HP’s proprietary extended range LAN and has a 180-degree hinge lay-flat design and an integrated HDMI port.
+It also has the HP Privacy Camera with integrated shutter to help protect against camera hacks, while an optional integrated fingerprint sensor provides fast access.
+It works with HP’s proprietary extended-range LAN and has a 180-degree hinge lay-flat design and an integrated HDMI port.
 This Chromebook also has a wipeable keyboard to reduce the spread of germs.

 The HP Chromebook Enterprise 14 G6